top of page

 The Creator's Calendar

-YaHuWaH designed and created His divine calendar from creation.
+The Almighty YaHuWaH designed and created His divine calendar from creation.
 The purpose was and is to teach us about His plan of redemption through Yahushua the Messiah.

-Unfortunately, humans have taken it upon ourselves to create their own calendars to reckon time.
+Unfortunately, humans have taken it upon themselves to create their own calendars to reckon time.
 The Gregorian calendar is currently used worldwide.
 It is a calculated Pagan solar calendar and was created by the Roman emperors to worship the Roman emperor, the sun and contains many Pagan holidays.

 In Exodus YaHuWaH told Moses when a new year begins: